-Evaluation Funds Expended (Resources) The Tell Them From Me Student Survey that was administered in September 2018 decreased to 7.9% in the aspect of Positive Teacher Relations.
-This was a decrease of 0.3 from our baseline data and 0.5 below the NSW Govt Norm.
-Teacher release, PBL awards, attendance data, TTFM data evaluation, parent information sessions.
-The Tell Them From Me Parent Survey that was administered in September increased to 8.4 in the aspect of the School Supporting Learning.
-This was an increase of 0.4 from our baseline data.
-It is well above the NSW Govt Norm of 7.3.
-Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$3000.00)
+Evaluation Funds Expended (Resources) The Tell Them From Me Student Survey that was administered in September 2020 increased to 8.7% in the aspect of Positive Teacher Relations.
+This was a increase of 0.3 from our baseline data and 0.5 above the NSW Govt Norm.
+Teacher release, PBL awards, attendance data, TTFM data evaluation, parent /teacher interview sessions.
+The Tell Them From Me Parent Survey that was administered in September measured 7.3 in the aspect of the School Supporting Learning.
+This was an decrease of 0.7 from our baseline data.
+It is equal to the NSW Govt Norm of 7.3.
+Funding Sources: • Quality Teaching, Successful Students (QTSS) (\$8000.00) • Socio-economic background (\$3000.00)